You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm

 Hermann Oberth: The Father of Space Flight 1894-1989

-Read about the book who shaped the face and future of space travel, as we know it today.
+Read about the book which shaped the face and future of space travel, as we know it today.
 By Boris V. Rauschenbach, 1994.

 Primer for Those Who Would Govern